-HOW CAN I WATCH THE PORTUGUESE GRAND PRIX IN THE UK
+HOW CAN I WATCH THE PORTUGUESE GP IN THE UK?

-Every session of the Portuguese Grand Prix will be shown live on Sky Sports' dedicated F1 channel.
+Every session of the weekend will be shown live on Sky Sports' dedicated F1 channel.
 Customers who subscribe to Sky Sports F1 can also watch all the action on the move thanks to the Sky Go app.

 Alternatively, you can purchase a NOW TV Day Pass for just £9.99 to watch all of Sky Sports' coverage on your smart TV, mobile device, tablet or computer.

-HOW CAN I WATCH THE PORTUGUESE GRAND PRIX IN THE USA?
+HOW CAN I WATCH THE PORTUGUESE GP IN THE USA?

-ESPN will carry live coverage of every session from Portimão to subscribing fans Stateside.
+ESPN will carry live coverage of every session from Imola to subscribing fans Stateside.

 Live streaming is available via the ESPN App.

-HOW CAN I WATCH THE PORTUGUESE GRAND PRIX IN AUSTRALIA?
+HOW CAN I WATCH THE PORTUGUESE GP IN AUSTRALIA?

-HOW CAN I WATCH THE PORTUGUESE GRAND PRIX IN CANADA?
+HOW CAN I WATCH THE PORTUGUESE GP IN CANADA?

 French-language coverage is available on RDS to subscribers, which will air qualifying and the race live.
 You can download RDS GO if you are out and about.